chianw/prunewcloud/README.md

 4. add AZURE_CLIENT_ID with service principal B, AZURE_SUBSCRIPTION_ID with connectivity subscription, and AZURE_TENANT_ID as environment secrets to the existing ESLZ repository's environment "eslz"

-5. create service principal C with permissions to use subscription vending
+5. create service principal C with permissions to use subscription vending (roadmap)

 ---